backand/angularbknd/README.md

 This will download and install the latest version of the stand-alone WebDriver tool.

 Once you have ensured that the development web server hosting our application is up and running and WebDriver is updated, you can run the end-to-end tests using the supplied npm script:

 ```
 npm run protractor
 ```

 This script will execute the end-to-end tests against the application being hosted on the development server.

 ## Updating Angular

 Previously we recommended that you merge in changes to ngback into your own fork of the project.
-Now that the angular framework library code and tools are acquired through package managers (npm and bower) you can use these tools instead to update the dependencies.
+Now that the Angular framework library code and tools are acquired through package managers (npm and bower) you can use these tools instead to update the dependencies.

 You can update the tool dependencies by running: